scalastic/scalastic.github.io/_posts/en/2021-07-06-aws-ec2-documentation.markdown

 ## Security Group

-It is fundamental in network security in AWS:
+It is fundamental in AWS network security:
-- It controls how traffic is allowed into and out the EC2 instances.
+- It controls how traffic is allowed into and out of the EC2 instances.
 - It only contains **ALLOW** rules.

 So it acts as a firewall in front of the EC2 instance.
 It filters access to: